Chand2103/RPAL-interpreter/README.md

 ### Explanation

-- `-st`: Displays the Standardized Tree
+- `-st`: Displays only the Standardized Tree
-- `-ast`: Displays the Abstract Syntax Tree
+- `-ast`: Displays only the Abstract Syntax Tree

 ## Example